IsacKun220/com1001/FAQ.md

   coding standards and style checking).

 * For the **database**, you'll need at least `sequel` and `sqlite3`.
-Don't forget the `sqlite3` gem, otherwise you'll get some confounding error messages.
+Don't forget the `sqlite3` gem, otherwise you'll get some confusing error messages.

 * For **encrypting user data** (i.e., to preserve data confidentiality), you'll